krembilneuroinformatics/brainhack2025_githubdemo/README.md

 John Doe           - *A witty remark*
 Jane Doe           - *A wittier remark*
 John Griffiths     - *An even wittier remark*

+Harry Potter       - *searching for horcruxes*

 ### From your local github clone